EESSI/docs/docs/site_build/site_cvmfs.md

 1. Query the bucket for new tarballs
 2. Download the new tarballs & metadata files to the Stratum 0
-3. Download the signature files to the Stratum 0 (optional, only if you want to do signature verification)
+3. Download the signature files to the Stratum 0 and verify the signature (optional)
-4. Verify the signature (optional)
-5. Ingest the tarball into the repository (using `cvmfs_server ingest`)
+4. Ingest the tarball into the repository (using `cvmfs_server ingest`)
-6. Regenerate the `.cvmfscatalog` files by publishing an empty transaction (`cvmfs_server transaction && cvmfs_server -m "<commit_msg>"`)
+5. Regenerate the `.cvmfscatalog` files by publishing an empty transaction (`cvmfs_server transaction && cvmfs_server -m "<commit_msg>"`)
-7. Open a new transaction, update the Lmod cache for your site installs, and publish the transaction
+6. Open a new transaction, update the Lmod cache for your site installs, and publish the transaction
-8. Cleanup local files (downloaded tarball & metadata file)
+7. Cleanup local files (downloaded tarball & metadata file)
-9. Archive/move/remove the tarballs in the upstream bucket, so they don't get picked up on a subsequent iteration
+8. Archive/move/remove the tarballs in the upstream bucket, so they don't get picked up on a subsequent iteration

 **Environment setup**